I can honestly tell you that I would much rather have a Baker graduate….they have exceeded my expectations.

 - Campus Locations

-Baker College offers certificates and degrees in many different areas of health administration.
-So whether you’re just starting out, or looking to advance, Baker has a program that will fit your goals.
+Baker College offers certificate, associate and bachelor degree programs in many different public safety careers.
+So whether you’re just starting out or looking to advance, Baker has a program that will fit your career goals.

 Program availability varies by campus.
 Please contact the Admissions Department on your campus to learn more.